NOA and EMPs are found worldwide

 Geologists, geotechnical engineers, mineralogists, and mineral chemists are called upon to undertake the difficult tasks of identifying, assessing and mitigating NOA hazards.
 The challenge of working with NOA is compounded when government agencies require compliance with regulations designed to address commercially exploited asbestos, rather than NOA.
 The 2018 IAEG NOA Symposium panel discussion with participants from around the world underscored that current guidelines and regulations to protect workers and the public from NOA exposure may not be adequate, and are too often very poorly-suited, for that purpose.
 In addition, the NOA regulations which do exist have not been standardized across jurisdictions.

 Research, outreach, and efforts to shape global regulatory policy.
 Our mission is to focus efforts on field methods, sampling procedure guidelines, and education.

-- Special issue of the Engineering & Environmental Geology Journal – estimated publish date of February 2020
+- Special issue of the Engineering & Environmental Geology Journal – February 2020

-- NOA Symposium at AEG Annual Meeting in Portland, Oregon, USA: September 2020
+- NOA Symposium at AEG Annual Meeting: September 2020